Chapter 15:

 -Aren't you afraid of revealing the formula?

--The alchemists are afraid, what am I afraid of?
-I have nothing to do with them.
-Now you do it to save time.
+-The alchemists are afraid, but why should I be?
+Now you do it with me to save time.

-Lyne didn't respond to the compliment but looked at Kaega and asked.
+Lyne didn't respond to the compliment, just looked at the handgun.

--To be honest, the impression of the thing I made makes me a bit hesitant to use that.
+-To be honest, the impression of the thing I made myself makes me a bit hesitant to use it.

--But I think that thing from the merchant seems a bit safer.
-If you're scared, let me help you.
+-But I think the merchant's one seems safer.
+If you're scared, let me help you test it.

--My body still hasn't fully recovered, so I'm really scared.
-I'll have to ask you to test it for me.
+-My body still hasn't fully recovered, so I'll have to rely on you.

-After that, Kaega tried putting the standard Thunder Powder in, then put in a lead or iron-like ball, poured it out, put it back in, and then used a long stick to pack it tightly.
+After that, Kaega carefully poured the standard-grade Thunder Powder into the gun's barrel, inserted a round stone bullet, and then used a long rod to pack it tightly.

--Hey Lyne, hold it and squeeze the thing under the handle, it seems to be what makes the Thunder Powder inside explode.
+-Hey Lyne, take it and squeeze the thing under the handle.
+It seems that will make the Thunder Powder inside explode.

-Bang, a loud explosion, but not as loud as before.
-Lyne didn't move an inch, but her hand rose slightly.
+A loud explosion, but not as loud as the new Thunder Powder.
+Lyne didn't flinch, only her arm recoiled slightly.

 -The recoil isn't too strong.

--As expected, this thing is weaker than what I used, but it can still be used again, not a one-time thing like mine.
+-As expected, this thing is weaker than what I used, but it can be used again, not a one-time use like mine.

 -Are you going to try it?

-Kaega shook his head and threw her a bag of Thunder Powder.
+Kaega shook his head and threw her a bag of stone bullets.

--I'm not recovered yet, so I can't use this conveniently.
-You've seen how to use it, just pour in a little gunpowder and something hard like that round thing, then pack it tightly.
+-I'm not recovered yet, it's not convenient to use this.
+You've seen how to use it, just pour in a little gunpowder, a bullet, and then pack it tightly.

--I don't really like using it, this thing is too loud, not suitable for me.
+-I don't really like using it.
+It's noisy, not suitable for me.

 -Oh well.
 It'll take some time for me to get better.
 Tonight I'll still have to rely on you to drag me all over this Blood Wolf territory...